Blood in your stool: It’s not always hemorrhoids

 Is there a significant history of colon cancer in your family?
 Was a relative diagnosed with colon cancer at a young age?
-If so, you may want to ask your doctor about genetic counseling.
+If so, you may want to talk with your doctor about genetic counseling.

-Like all cancers, genetics can play a critical role in the development and progression of colorectal cancer, which includes cancer of the colon and rectum.
-About 5 to 10 percent of all colorectal cancers are caused by gene mutations inherited through generations.
+Like all cancers, genetics can play a critical role in how colorectal cancer — which includes cancer of the colon and rectum — develops and progresses.
+About 5% to 10% of all colorectal cancers are caused by gene mutations inherited through generations.

-Genetic counselors help patients and family members understand the likelihood that they have an inherited mutation, the genetic tests that may be useful to find a mutation, and what the test results mean.
+Genetic counselors help patients and family members understand the likelihood of carrying an inherited mutation, options for genetic testing, genetic tests that may be useful to find a mutation, and what the test results mean.
 This is true for patients already diagnosed with colorectal cancer and for people with a family history of the disease.

 Types of inherited syndromes